giuliohome/timezone-demo/README.md

 ## Key Points for Your Colleague

-1. **Chrome DevTools Protocol** is the official way to control browser behavior
+1. **Chrome DevTools Protocol** is the official way to control browser behavior (works with Edge too!)
 2. **No OS-level timezone changes** needed on Selenium nodes
 3. **Better test coverage** - can test multiple timezones easily
 4. **Production-ready** - this approach is used by major companies